Running a Business Central Database on Azure SQL Database

 For more information, see Create a Database User.

-To minimize network latency between the Business Central Server instance and a database running on Azure SQL (and therefore, optimize performance), we recommend that the Business Central Server instance that connects to the database is deployed onto a virtual machine in Azure.
+To minimize network latency between the Business Central Server instance and a database running on Azure SQL and optimize performance, we recommend that the Business Central Server instance that connects to the database is deployed onto a virtual machine in Azure.
 Additionally, the virtual machine and the database must be in the same Azure region.

 Differences between Azure SQL database and SQL Server